xXleowXx/gitlab-charts/doc/charts/gitlab/gitlab-runner/index.md

 ### `gitlab-runner.runners.config`

-If GitLab was installed using helm chart, it's tricky to configure gitlab-runner's `config.toml`.
-Luckily since GitLab 13.6 we have an option to pass config template.
+If GitLab was installed using the helm chart, you can configure the runner's `config.toml` by passing a configuration template.

-Below is example use of custom DNS for runners, excluding any cluster or host nameservers.
-Line `image = ...` is included to remain defaults untouched.
+The following example sets a custom config and uses custom DNS for runners, excluding any cluster or host nameservers.
+The `image = "ubuntu:16.04"` line is included so that the defaults remain untouched:

 ```yaml
 gitlab-runner: